ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 ![togglerulesets](files/togglerulesets.png)

-## Whitelisting
+## Whitelist Rules

-During the "Detection Only" period of training your WAF before enabling enforcement, you may wish to create whitelist rules to allow particular traffic through which you know be legitimate.
-An example of this would be allowing your place of work to bypass the rules enforced by the WAF.
+During the "Detection Only" period of training your WAF before switching it on, you may wish to create whitelist rules to allow particular traffic through which you know be legitimate.

-To create a whitelist rule to accommodate the above situation, would look like this:
+An example of this would be allowing traffic from your own office network to bypass the rules enforced by the WAF.
+A whitelist rule to accommodate this situation would look like this:

 `SecRule REQUEST_URI "@beginsWith /admin" "chain, id:1, phase:1, t:none, nolog, pass, ctl:ruleEngine=DetectionOnly" SecRule REMOTE_ADDR "@ipMatch 8.8.8.8" "t:none"`

-The above rule, in it's raw format may be off putting, however we've streamlined the process of creating rules like this for you in our whitelist editor tool.
-What this rule achieves is;

-`Any request made to the URI /admin by user with IP Address 8.8.8.8 can be ignored and only log when a rule would be triggered.`
+In simple terms this rule states *Any request made to the URI `/admin` by user with IP address `8.8.8.8` can be ignored and only log when a rule would be triggered.*

+This rule in it's raw format may be off putting, but you can add whitelist rules simply in the `Whitelist` section of the WAF tab in MyUKFast - see screenshot below.

+**[add screenshot here]**

 The elements which require adding are just:
-- uri (/admin)
+- URI (/admin)
 - action (DetectionOnly)
-- ip address (8.8.8.8)
+- IP address (8.8.8.8)

-You can build a rule like this yourself, by looking at the logs within the dashboard and inspecting certain elements:
+You can build a rule like this yourself, by looking at the logs within the [MyUKFast](https://my.ukfast.co.uk) DDoSX dashboard and inspecting certain elements to answer these questions:

-Where are the violations coming from?
+- Where are violations coming from?
-What parts of your site are being attacked?
+- What parts of your website are being attacked?
-Are the rules being triggered legitimate users?
+- Are WAF rules being triggered by users you know to be legitimate?

-For instance, using the example we have been working on - you know that your workplace is originating from IP Address 8.8.8.8 and that you need to use the /admin area of your site, but you are running into a large number of errors to this URI from this location.
-You can gather from this information that these will be false-positives and will impact your productivity if not addressed.
+For instance, using the "office network" example above - you know that traffic from your workplace originates from IP Address 8.8.8.8 and that you need to use the /admin area of your site, but you are running into a large number of errors to this URI from your office location.
+You can gather from this information that these will be false positives, and will impact your productivity if not addressed.

-It is important to think carefully when applying whitelists as the more you implement the less secure your site will become, so you will be in a state of balancing security and accessibility with this and this task will require some knowledge of your application.
+It is important to think carefully when applying whitelists, as the more you implement the less secure your site will become.
+You should always endeavour to balance security and accessibility - a task that requires a detailed knowledge of your website, application and end users (both internal to your company, as well as external).

 ```eval_rst